hamza-boudouche/cloud-computing-project/README.md

 we can pass the flag `--html` to instruct it to generate an HTML report containing aggregated statistics about the host we are benchmarking  in the form of graphs.

-Working with this functionalityproved to be difficult since it wasn't reliable at all (restarting the containers, for example, causes the report to not be updated anymore).
+Working with this functionality proved to be difficult since it wasn't reliable at all (restarting the containers, for example, causes the report to not be updated anymore).
 We suspect that this is due to [some bugs](https://github.com/locustio/locust/issues/1693) that were reported as issues on the Locust Github repository and that are still not solved (the linked issue